-There are many private and public hospitals in Turkey, but the quality of healthcare in Turkey varies.
-In recent years, Turkey has actually gained a reputation as a medical tourism destination, particularly in the area of cosmetic surgery, dentistry and fertility treatment.
+There are many private and public hospitals in Turkey.
+The quality of healthcare varies, but hospitals are generally efficient and doctors well-trained.
+Turkey has actually gained a reputation as a medical tourism destination, particularly in the area of cosmetic surgery, dentistry and fertility treatment.
 This may have something to do with the fact that healthcare in Turkey is generally cheaper than most expats will find in the rest of Europe.
 Pharmacies are also plentiful in the main cities and towns.
 Expats shouldn’t struggle to find most over-the-counter medications.

 Is it difficult to import my car into Turkey?